h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/calibration_frame.rst

 ``calibration_frame``
 ---------------------

-- Available in: GBM, DRF, XGBoost, Uplift DRF
+- Available in: GBM, DRF, XGBoost
 - Hyperparameter: no

 Description